sparrowcode/PermissionsKit/README.md

 <img align="left" src="https://github.com/ivanvorobei/SPPermissions/blob/master/Assets/Readme/Preview - 5.0.jpg" width="470"/>

 ### About
-API to ask permissions on Swift.
-Available list, dialog & native.
-I do UI in **Apple style**, support iPad, dark mode & tvOS.
-Also you can check state permissions.
+This is an API to ask for user permissions using Swift.
+The API provides for three UI options (list, dialog & native).
+The UI/UX is in **Apple style** and supports iPad, dark mode & tvOS.
+Also you can check the state permissions using the API.

 Visit my store for iOS developers: